pawap90/blog-articles/20210223-chrome-extension-storage/20210223-chrome-extension-storage.md

 }
 ```

-A few things to note about this class:
+A few things to notice about this class:
 - We are using the `toPromise` function we talked about earlier.
 - We are storing an *array of `pages`*, so every time we add a new page to the storage, we need to **retrieve the entire array**, **add our new element** at the end **and replace the original array** in storage.
 This is one of a few options I came up with to work with arrays and the `chrome.storage` API since it doesn't allow me to directly push a new element to the array.

 # 3. Make our PageService available to our components
-As we saw in the previous posts of this series, we need to make some changes to allow our new class to be used by our extension's different components.
+As we saw in the previous posts of this series, we need to make some changes to allow our new class to be **used by our extension's** different components.

 First, we will add it as a script to our `popup.html` so we can later use it in `popup.js`: